HECM For Home Purchase – The Basics

 - Closing costs for a HECM (origination fee, mortgage insurance premium, appraisal and other upfront costs).
 But these closing costs can be financed into the loan.

 - If you are the only homeowner and you stay in an assisted living or nursing facility for more than 1 year, you will be required to repay the balance of the loan.
 You can always pay off the loan from the sale of your home, or by doing a refinance on the existing balance owed.

-- Borrowers must keep their home in good repair, and pay property taxes and homeowners insurance.
+- Borrowers must keep their home in good repair, pay property taxes and homeowners insurance, and otherwise comply with loan terms.
 If you do not have enough money for these expenses, you could face foreclosure and lose your house.

-Disadvantages to heirs: The senior is “spending the kid’s inheritance”.
-But isn’t the home’s equity like an IRA that one pays into each year?
-Now it is time for the home to pay the senior – to enhance the retirement years.
+Disadvantages to heirs: The senior is “spending the kid’s inheritance,” but in the long run, the home’s equity can be a benefit to the senior – enhancing the retirement years.

 Costs: We do not charge a deposit.
 You are responsible for paying the cost of your FHA appraisal and for the cost of HECM counseling.
 Most other fees are added to the loan balance, such as: title search; title insurance; local taxes; etc..
 These are normal costs for any traditional mortgage.
 Also HUD charges a MIP fee of either .5% or 2.5%, depending on the percentage of funds you access.